zendesk/zendesk_api_cookbooks/README.md

 --------------

 * Please remember to remove any tokens/username informations from your example scripts.
 * Pull requests are welcome.
-Please enclose examples with their own readme files in a separate directories.
+Please enclose examples with their own readme files in a separate directory.

 Important Note
 --------------